jymigeon/wifi_qrcode_generator/README.md

 # wifi_qrcode_generator

+Shows how to expose Wifi credentials through QRCode and copy-to-clipboard Javascript to ease management of lengthy passphrases.

+## Description

 A simple/naive Python script that generates *standalone* QRCodes for Wifi networks via a toml file and outputs an HTML page (rendered via Jinja2).